samover/CV/README.md

 Samuel Overloop
 ===============

-I am a resilient problem solver who has spent three months three intense months learning TDD and OOP in *Ruby*, *Javascript* and *Swift* following agile methodologies at [Makers Academy](http://www.makersacademy.com).
+I am someone passionate about bringing change who has spent three months three intense months learning TDD and OOP in *Ruby*, *Javascript* and *Swift* following agile methodologies at [Makers Academy](http://www.makersacademy.com).
 I built an open-source testing framework for **Firebase** and Swift, because it did not exist yet.
 Whilst already speaking English, Dutch, French, Italian, German, Spanish and a smattering of Arabic, I have now fallen in love with computer languages as well.

 I have proven myself to be resilient, determined and pragmatic when facing problems.
-Driven by a passion for change, in a previous life I was a member the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research.
+In a previous life I was a member the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research.
 I left the Jesuits because I felt that I could do more in a different context.

 That is why I am looking for a developer role where I can work with people equally passionate about coding, problem solving and making the world a better place with a focus on team work and software craftsmanship.